-The Scott Center supports a campus atmosphere that is open to religious faith and practice, and encourages moral and ethical reflection and spiritual development.
+The Scott Center supports creating a campus atmosphere that is open to religious faith and practice, and encourages moral and ethical reflection and spiritual development.
 As part of the Office of Institutional Diversity, Equity and Inclusion, we make these concerns central to our work across campus and throughout the college.

-The Scott Center strives to do the following:
+The Scott Center strives to:

 - Promote religious programs and provide support in a manner that reflects the virtue of hospitality;